 ASCEPT Achievement Award

 The ASCEPT Achievement Award is awarded annually to a member of ASCEPT who has made a significant (beyond-the-call of-duty) and sustained contribution to the Society itself or to the disciplines of Pharmacology or Toxicology.
 Nominees can be at any career stage (young or less young, working or retired).
 Each nominee should be nominated and seconded by two ASCEPT members.
-Nominations are not open.
-Click here for guidelines.
+Nominations are now closed.

 ASCEPT Teaching Excellence Award

 The ASCEPT Teaching Excellence Award is awarded annually to a member of ASCEPT who has demonstrated an outstanding contribution to Education in the fields of Australasian Pharmacology or Toxicology).
 Each nominee should be nominated and seconded by two ASCEPT members.
-Nominations are not open.
-Click here for guidelines.
+Nominations now closed.

 CERTARA New Investigator Awards

 ASCEPT Early Achievement Award for Women

 This award, to be presented at the Annual Scientific Meeting of ASCEPT, is to be made to a woman within five years of the award of her PhD, or longer if combined with periods of significant career interruption, for significant achievement in research and scholarship in pharmacology or toxicology.
-Nominations not open, click here for more details.
+Nominations now closed.

 ASCEPT Gillian Shenfield Early Educator Award

 This award, to be presented at the ASCEPT Annual Scientific Meeting is to recognise and reward initiatives in pharmacology education that lead to enhanced student outcomes.
 The award is aimed at those in the early stages of their academic career.
 The recipient will be invited to present at an Education session during the Annual Scientific Meeting.
-Nominations not open, click here for more details
+Nominations now closed.

 Student Member Prizes